Whats in this section?

 Some activity ideas to try at home:

-There are many other craft activities for people with dementia, including making collages, activities that use different textures, and modelling using playdough or modelling clay.
+There are many other craft activities for people with dementia, including making collages, activities using different textures, and modelling using playdough or modelling clay.

 There are puzzles designed especially for people with dementia.
 These usually have between 10 and 70 large pieces that form a traditional puzzle image.
 If your relative enjoys jigsaws, this activity could stimulate them without being too complex to complete.
 The completed pictures are appropriate for adults and cover many themes.